piotrek1668/mph-manager/README.md

-8This is a free Manager for the MiningPoolHub-Pool
+This is a free Manager for the MiningPoolHub-Pool
 --------------

 With this little programm you can simply start mining with your cpu or gpu on the MiningPoolHub!
 Just write your workerdetails from miningpoolhub.com and chose a coin and server then start mining!

 Hint: You can append miner information in the Miner configuration field,
-e. g. if you need to increase the intensity of the sgminer append the ending -i 12 to the string.
+e. g. if you need to increase the intensity of the sgminer append the ending -I 12 to the string.

 Following miners are included in this version:
 - Claymores Eth/Etc miner (AMD/NVIDIA) - v7.3beta